yuvadm/ymlstash/README.md

     key: ClassVar[str] = "name"
 ```

-Note the `key` field which is used to denote that `name` should be used as the primary key field.
+Note the special `key` field which is used to denote that `name` should be used as the primary key field.

 Instantiate a new object: